June Olkowski

 June Olkowski (born November 3, 1960) is a former college basketball player and coach, who was head coach of the women's teams at the University of Arizona, Butler University, and Northwestern University.

-Olkowski, a 6'0" forward, attended St. Maria Goretti High School in Philadelphia.
+Olkowski, a 6 ft 0 in forward, attended St. Maria Goretti High School in Philadelphia.
 She played college basketball at Rutgers University, where, as a senior, she was a member of the 1982 team that won the final AIAW women's basketball tournament.
 She then entered coaching, holding the following positions with women's college basketball teams: